hellmarbecker/blog/_posts/2021-12-31-apache-druid-in-adtech-computing-ecpm-values-for-rolled-up-data.markdown

 ![Querying the data](/assets/2021-12-31-2.jpg)

-For those who want to try it out, here is the complete ingestion spec, with inline data:
+For those who want to try it out themselves, here is the complete ingestion spec, with inline data:
 ```json
 {
   "type": "index_parallel",